concrete5cojp/tailwind-example/README.md

 ## Note
 All output files are auto-generated in this version.
 For SCSS files just add `<link href='scss/filename.scss' rel='stylesheet'>` it will be automatically converted and compiled into `<link href='assets/css/filename.css' rel='stylesheet'>`
+Index.js is not required in your html files it is included in them all